How To Smoke Chicken Quarters On A Pit Boss (6 Simple Steps)

 1. Prepare The Smoker

 Take the chicken from the packaging and pat dry the chicken leg quarters with a paper towel.
-You want the skin to be completely dry before it goes on the pellet grill.
+You want the skin to be completely dry before you season it.

-Brush chicken quarters with oil, then coat with a generous layer of the rub, rub into all the crevices and under the skin.
-To get the best flavors, season with the chicken rub at least 5-8 hours before smoking.
+If you’re making your own rub, combine all the rub ingredients in a bowl.
+Brush chicken quarters with oil, then coat with a generous layer of the rub, rubbing into all the crevices and under the skin.
+Season with the chicken rub at least 5-8 hours before smoking to get the best flavors.

-Place the quarters onto the pellet smoker grill and smoke for 2-3 hours.
+Place the quarters onto the smoker and smoke; after 90 minutes, check the internal temperature.

-When a meat thermometer reads an internal temperature to reach 165°F the chicken is ready.
-Remove from the grill and serve immediately.
+When a meat thermometer reads an internal temperature of 165°F, the chicken is ready.
+Remove it from the grill and serve immediately.

 Should You Brine the Chicken?

-You can brine your chicken however in this recipe I don’t do it.
-Brining helps lock in the moisture in meat that has very little fat content.
+You can brine your chicken; however, I don’t do it in this recipe.
+Brining helps lock in the moisture in meat with very little fat content.
 It also enhances the natural flavors of the chicken.

 The salt will give you a juicier, flavorful chicken quarter.
-And give lovely crispy skin when smoked.
-To brine your chicken though is an individual decision, so give it a try both ways and see which you prefer.
+When smoked, it gives lovely, crispy skin.
+However, brining your chicken is an individual decision, so try both ways and see which you prefer.

 Wet Brine

-Wet brining helps with tenderizing the chicken It involves soaking the meat pieces in a table or kosher salt, brown sugar, and water mixture.
+Wet brining helps tenderize the chicken.
+It involves soaking the meat pieces in a table or kosher salt, brown sugar, and water mixture.

-Don’t leave for more than 24 hours, as the meat will be too salty tasting.
+Don’t leave for more than 24 hours, as the meat will taste too salty.
 Rinse off when done, and you’re ready for the next step.

 Dry Brine

-Dry brining is another alternative and skips all the mess of huge amounts of brine mixture to get rid of.
+Dry brining is another alternative that skips the mess of having to get rid of huge amounts of brine mixture.
 Coat the entire chicken with a salt and pepper mix.
-Place in the refrigerator overnight, on a baking sheet.
+Place in the refrigerator overnight on a baking sheet.

 The skin should look dry and powdery, which means it’s soaked into the meat and drawn the moisture with it.
 This will give nice crispy skin and lock in the internal juices.